rc-chuah/weewx-temperaturnu/readme.txt

 This extension uses only Python's standard library.
 The following standard library modules are used:

 - Queue (or queue in Python 3)
-- urllib (or urllib.parse and urllib.request in Python 3)
+- urllib (or urllib.parse in Python 3)
 - sys
 - time
 - logging (or syslog)